Skip to main content

 Rivers Rum

-Grenada's legendary overproof rum from River Antoine Estate, reaching up to 75% alcohol.
-Made using 18th-century methods with fresh sugarcane juice, it's among the world's strongest rums.
+Grenada's overproof rum from River Antoine Estate, reaching up to 75% alcohol.
+Made with fresh sugarcane juice by 18th-century methods, it ranks among the strongest rums anywhere.

 spirit69-75%